 Yes, both the boys’ and girls’ programs at the 5/6 and 7/8 levels offer the opportunity to play on a Select team.
 There is a tryout and there is an additional fee for this team.
 An additional practice and game each week is expected of these players.
 Select games are usually on Fridays, sometimes Saturdays.
 (There is no Select program for 3/4 or 1/2.)

 Can my daughter/son play an additional sport in the spring?

 For families that choose to participate in multiple sports, it is inevitable that there will be some conflicts.
 Our coaches understand this and our policy as a recreational program is to not penalize players with less playing time in games due to absence at practices.
 We certainly encourage attendance at all lacrosse practices in order for each player to improve and therefore have more fun; however, we know that players have a variety of commitments.
 When conflicts arise, we ask that parents keep the coaches informed so that practice plans and game plans can be altered if necessary.
 Our number one goal is to provide a great experience with the game of lacrosse for all participants.

 I don’t see the answer to my question here.
 Whom can I ask?

 Thanks for taking the time to learn more about NALAX!

 For questions regarding the girls’ program, please contact Jim at

-For questions regarding the boys’ program, please contact Steve at
+For questions regarding the boys’ program, please contact Eric at firstname.lastname@example.org.

-For questions about NALAX in general, please contact Kris at
+For questions about NALAX in general, please contact our President at